- Center of the Universe

 By Tim Stuhldreher

-Check out this article in the Central Penn Business Journal written by Tim Stuhldreher after he happened on my work at the Penn College Terra Incognita Exhibit.
+Check out this article in the Central Penn Business Journal written by Tim Stuhldreher after he happened upon my work at the Penn College Terra Incognita Exhibit.

 July 25, 2012MOSAIC ART NOW REVIEW